 Many people want to know: are fairies real?
 Fairies have been a central figure of legends for hundreds of years.
 Today we know fairies mostly by what we see on the TV or in books, but once our ancestors believed fairies were considered part of daily life.
 Think about it like this – legends might seem elaborate and fantastical, but they stem from some truth.
 Whether the truth has been diluted or transformed over the years, there is some truth to the belief in fairies.
 Let’s explore potential evidence of fairy existence together.

 Perhaps the answer to our questions about fairies lie in their origins.
 In Ireland, some say the fairies are fallen gods known as the Tuatha de Danann.
 The name translates to “people of Danu, the Mother Goddess”.
 These Ancient gods and goddesses were said to live underground in a separate realm.
 This belief corresponds with the idea that fairies enter and exit our world through hills called fairy mounds.
 The Church demonized the old gods and goddesses by turning them into less-powerful spirits.
 The common-folk’s fairy traditions were outlawed by the Church.
-Are fairies real?
-I say they are as real as the gods.

 Another possibility is that fairies are simply nature spirits.
 The French folklorist Claude Lecouteux theorizes that fairies are guardians of natural places like rivers, trees, mountains, hills, and more.
 They are the spirits of place that sometimes manifest in physical form like pixies, dragons, mermaids, gnomes, dwarves, and elves.
 If you believe everything in nature has consciousness, then this theory aligns quite well.